rocksec00/JSRecon/README.md

 **Single JavaScript URL Scan** – Scans a specific JavaScript file for secrets.

-**Multiple JavaScript File Scan** – Accepts a list of .js files from a text file and analyzes them.
+**Multiple JavaScript File Scan** – Accepts a list of .js urls from a text file and analyzes them.

 **Local JavaScript File Scan** – Now supports scanning JavaScript files stored locally on your system.

+**Folder Scan** – Analyzes all JavaScript files within a specified local folder.

 By automating the reconnaissance process, JsRecon simplifies JavaScript security analysis, making it an essential tool for ethical hackers and security professionals.